 Parents and students are respectfully reminded that dress on school premises should always be sensitive to the cultural expectations of the host country.
 The principal's decision on whether dress and/or appearance is appropriate in consultation with the vice principal is final.
-Parents and students are requested to familiarize themselves with the dress code notices and be mindful of the expectations of the host nation with regard to both dress and behavior.
+Parents and students are requested to familiarize themselves with the dress code notices and be mindful of the expectations of the host nation about both dress and behaviour.